 Curriculum Vitae ("CV")

 We give you the option of submitting your CV via our site or by providing your CV to one of our consultants.
 You can do this either to apply for a specific job or for general applications.
-Your CV will be stored in our database and will be accessible by our recruitment consultants in the UK, and other employees of Hydrogen Group of companies worldwide, including but not limited to Australia, Singapore and Hong Kong.
-Your CV may also be e-mailed directly to other Hydrogen Group plc global offices for review and entry onto their own in-house database to enable them to provide their services to you.
-In addition, our recruitment database, including the information relating to you, can be accessed by any of our recruitment consultants working in other offices of the Hydrogen Group plc, both inside and outside the European Economic Area, for such purposes as business development and to enable them to provide their recruitment services to you.
+Your CV will be stored in our database and will be accessible by our recruitment consultants in the UK, and other employees of Hydrogen Group Ltd of companies worldwide, including but not limited to Australia, Singapore and Hong Kong.
+Your CV may also be e-mailed directly to other Hydrogen Group Ltd global offices for review and entry onto their own in-house database to enable them to provide their services to you.
+In addition, our recruitment database, including the information relating to you, can be accessed by any of our recruitment consultants working in other offices of the Hydrogen Group Ltd, both inside and outside the European Economic Area, for such purposes as business development and to enable them to provide their recruitment services to you.

 You are able to withdraw your permission for your data processed outside the UK upon completing your registration form with us or through our preference centres available to you.